How To Take A Relationship Break & Not Have It End In Disaster

 Take action

-Maybe, during the break, you realize that the relationship isn’t working for you and you decide to end it.
+Maybe, during the break, you realise that the relationship isn’t working for you and you decide to end it.
 Tell your partner, and then begin focusing on reflecting and recovering.

 But maybe you decide that you want to continue the relationship.
 For the break to be beneficial, you need to take action.
 Whether that’s beginning couples therapy, working on your communication skills, or something else, you don’t want the relationship to look exactly the way it did before.
 Something has to change, and now’s the time to make that happen.